 Dr. Kleider graduated from the Canadian National School of Horseshoeing prior to becoming a veterinarian.
-Understanding foot problems and the importance of hoof balance is essential for the successful management and longevity of your horse(s).”No foot, no horse” is an understatement!
+Understanding foot problems and the importance of hoof balance is essential for the successful management and longevity of your horse:

-Dr. Jean-Marie Denoix, world renowned expert in lameness and locomotor pathology, has developed a series of horseshoes that emphasize on the use of biomechanics for the purpose of healing and maintaining tendon, ligament, and/or bone injury of the horse’s limbs.
+Dr. Jean-Marie Denoix, world renowned expert in lameness and locomotor pathology, has developed a series of therapeutic horseshoes based on the bio-mechanics of lameness.
+The shoes are specifically designed to aid in the healing of tendon, ligament, and/or bone injuries and to help maintain soundness of the horse’s limbs.

-The various types of shoes used for these conditions can be seen under the “Denoix series” at Cornerstone Equine.
+The various types of shoes used for different conditions can be seen under the “Denoix series” at Cornerstone Equine.